-- The general topic of "high performance" heat transfer concepts or systems is also encouraged.
+- The general topic of "high performance" heat transfer concepts, heat-exchange devices, energy systems, or electronics thermal management is also encouraged.

 - The journal will also consider well-prepared review articles within the identified subject areas.

 - Archival quality papers previously published at limited distribution conferences are also accepted.
 The author may need to provide a copyright release from the conference publisher.

 Manuscripts should discuss how they are both related to, and unique from, existing published works.
 It is not sufficient to merely analyze or test a slightly modified shape or range of operating parameters.
 If "shape" issues are involved, what is important about this shape?
 Is it important to specific applications?
 If so, discuss this.
 A key question is "What new results, or understanding, does the manuscript provide?"
 Additionally, CFD papers must address and discuss the "underlying physics" of their numerical study.
 It is insufficient to simply present a CFD solution without in-depth discussion of the transfer mechanisms involved.
 Papers that are not related to "enhanced heat and mass transfer" or "high performance" heat transfer concepts or systems will not be accepted for review.

 There are big challenges for human beings to deal with energy shortages, environmental issues and sustainable development nowadays.
 Developments and breakthroughs of scientific theories and innovative technologies for advanced thermal management, energy conversion and storage are urgently needed.
 In particular, interdisciplinary research subjects, new theory and advanced technologies play a key role in achieving sustainable thermal dissipation, energy and storage systems.
 It is therefore essential to study and develop advanced thermal management, energy conversion and storage technologies with net zero carbon emissions and engineering applications.